ictdby/ictdby.github.io/about.md

 permalink: /about/
 ---

+*Assistant Professor* in Institute of Computing Technology, Chinese Academy of Sciences,Beijing ,China

 #### Biography

-Assistant Professor in Institute of Computing Technology, Chinese Academy of Sciences

-PhD in Institute of Computing Technology, Chinese Academy of Sciences;
+2018 Ph.D., in Institute of Computing Technology, Chinese Academy of Sciences, Beijing, China

-Bachelor in School of Computer, Beijing Institute of Technology;
+2012 B.S., Beijing Institute of Technology, Beijing, China

 Childhood in Harbin, China.